 However, as the trees become overage, horticultural workers are slowly replacing the patchwork quilt-like layout of the orchards with a more oderly arrangement consisting of large tracts of monocultures, e.g., all peaches in one large orchard, all apricots in another large orchard, etc. In this way, the gross aspect of the "historic landscape" will be maintained but the fruit harvest will be much easier to manage.

-For both visitors and regional residents, Fruita will continue to be the "Eden of Wayne County" into 2001 - and beyond.
+For both visitors and regional residents, Fruita will continue to be the "Eden of Wayne County".